 You can’t control everything, but if your trip gets cancelled or cut short because of illness, severe weather or other eligible reasons, you may get a reimbursement for certain prepaid, nonrefundable travel expenses.
 Note that this perk may also apply if any of these happen to an immediate family member back home.

-Sometimes a flight gets cancelled or a cruise gets delayed.
-If this happens to you and the delay is long enough — say, 12 hours or it requires an overnight stay — you may get reimbursed for certain unreimbursed expenses, including lodging and meals.
+Even if your trip isn’t cancelled, sometimes a flight gets cancelled or a cruise gets delayed.
+If this happens to you and the delay is long enough — you may get reimbursed for certain expenses, including lodging and meals.

 Medical evacuation